Skip to main content

 Vitamin C, also known as ascorbic acid, is a water-soluble vitamin that the body cannot produce itself.

-This means that we need to get it through our diet - or as a supplement if the need is not met.
-Vitamin C is mainly found in fruits and vegetables such as oranges, peppers, broccoli and strawberries.
+This means that we need to get it through our diet – or as a supplement if our needs are not met.
+Vitamin C is found especially in fruits and vegetables such as oranges, peppers, broccoli and strawberries.

 An important antioxidant

-Vitamin C acts as an antioxidant, which means it protects the body's cells from free radical damage.
+Vitamin C functions as an antioxidant, which means that it protects the body's cells from damage from free radicals.
 It can help prevent disease and promote healthy aging.

 The immune system gets a boost

-You've probably heard that vitamin C boosts the immune system - and there's some truth to that.
+You have probably heard that vitamin C strengthens the immune system - and there is actually something to it.

-Vitamin C helps support both the innate and acquired immune system.
-It helps white blood cells function effectively and fight infections.
-For colds and flu, many people choose to take extra vitamin C because it can slightly shorten the course of the illness.
+Vitamin C helps support both the innate and acquired immune systems.
+It helps the white blood cells to function effectively and fight infections.
+Many people choose to take extra vitamin C when they have a cold or the flu, because it can slightly shorten the course of the illness.

 Vitamin C and wound healing

-Vitamin C also plays an important role in the formation of collagen - a protein necessary for skin, tendons, blood vessels and bones.
+Vitamin C also plays an important role in the formation of collagen – a protein that is necessary for skin, tendons, blood vessels and bones.

-That's why vitamin C is important for the body to heal after wounds or surgery.
-If you don't have enough vitamin C, wound healing can take longer and the skin can become more vulnerable.
+Therefore, vitamin C is important when the body needs to heal after wounds or surgery.
+If you have too little vitamin C, wound healing may take longer, and the skin may become more vulnerable.

 Did you know that vitamin C improves the body's absorption of dietary iron?

-Especially the iron found in plants (non-heme iron) is difficult to absorb, but with vitamin C it becomes easier.
-This means that if you eat a very plant-based diet, a glass of orange juice with your meal can make a big difference.
+Especially the iron found in plants (non-heme iron) is difficult to absorb, but vitamin C makes it easier.
+This means that if you eat a lot of plant-based foods, a glass of orange juice with your meal can make a big difference.

-Vitamin C deficiency can lead to fatigue, weakened immune systems and, in rare cases, scurvy - a serious deficiency condition.
+Vitamin C deficiency can lead to fatigue, weakened immune system, and in rare cases scurvy – a serious deficiency condition.

-At Doctors Denmark, we mainly see patients with mild deficiency symptoms such as fatigue and frequent infections.
-These symptoms can often be improved with dietary changes or supplementation if necessary.
+At Doctors in Denmark, we especially see patients with mild deficiency symptoms such as fatigue and frequent infections.
+These symptoms can often be improved with dietary changes or supplements, if necessary.

 How much vitamin C do you need?

-The official recommendations for adults are around 75 mg daily.
+The official recommendations for adults are approximately 75 mg daily.

-Most people get their needs covered through a varied diet, but in cases of stress, smoking or illness, the need may be higher.
-It's always a good idea to talk to a doctor if you're unsure about your needs.
+Most people get their needs met through a varied diet, but with stress, smoking or illness, the need may be higher.
+It is always a good idea to talk to a doctor if you are unsure about your needs.

 Vitamin C is water-soluble, so the body excretes the excess in the urine.
-However, large doses - for example over 1000 mg daily - can cause side effects such as stomach upset and diarrhea.
+However, large doses – for example, over 1000 mg daily – can cause side effects such as stomach problems and diarrhea.

-If you are taking supplements, follow the recommendations and talk to your doctor if you experience any side effects or uncertainty.
+If you take supplements, follow the recommendations, and talk to your doctor if you experience side effects or uncertainty.

 Signs of vitamin C deficiency

-Severe deficiency is rare in the UK, but some people may have low levels without realizing it.
-Symptoms include fatigue, weakened immune system, slow wound healing and dry skin.
+Serious deficiency is rare in Denmark, but some people may have a low level without knowing it.
+Symptoms may include fatigue, weakened immune system, slow wound healing, and dry skin.

 Long-term deficiency can lead to scurvy - a condition where the body cannot produce enough collagen.
 This is manifested by bleeding gums and weakness in muscles and bones.